survivejs/react-book/manuscript/02_developing_with_webpack.md

 Given Webpack expects absolute paths we have some good options here.
 I like to use `path.resolve`, but `path.join` would be a good alternative. `path.resolve` is equivalent to navigating the file system through *cd*. `path.join` gives you just that, a join.
 See [Node.js path API](https://nodejs.org/api/path.html) for the exact details.

-If you hit `node_modules/.bin/webpack` now you should see a Webpack build.
-You can serve */build* through a dummy server such as *serve* (`npm i serve -g`).
-Examine the results in a browser.
+If you hit `node_modules/.bin/webpack`, you should see a Webpack build at your output directory.
+You can open the `index.html` found there directly through a browser.
+On OS X you can use `open index.html` to see the result.

-Even though this is nice, it's not useful for development.
-We can set up something better for development usage.
+Another way to achieve this would be to serve the contents of the directory through a server such as *serve* (`npm i serve -g`).
+In this case you would execute `serve` at the output directory and head to `localhost:3000` at your browser.
+You can configure the port through the `--port` parameter if you want to use some other port.

 T> Note that you can pass a custom template to *html-webpack-plugin*.
 In our case, the default template it uses is fine for our purposes for now.

-T> There are other little plugins, such as `html-webpack-plugin`, that you may find useful.
-For example [open-browser-webpack-plugin](https://www.npmjs.com/package/open-browser-webpack-plugin) allows you to open a browser automatically after Webpack is running.

 ## Setting Up *webpack-dev-server*